 - the student must qualify for one of the following ABSTUDY Awards:

 - o Schooling B Award; or

-- Tertiary Award; or
+- o Tertiary Award; or

 - Masters and Doctorate Award; and

 - the student must be one of the following:

-- o in receipt of one of the following payments made under the Social Security Act 1991 or taken to be in receipt of the payment during an employment income nil rate period:
+- in receipt of one of the following payments made under the Social Security Act 1991 or taken to be in receipt of the payment during an employment income nil rate period:

 - Carer Payment; or

 - Disability Support Pension; or

 - Parenting Payment (Single); or

-- Widow B Pension; or

 - Widow Allowance; or

-- Wife Pension, if the partner receives a Disability Support Pension; or

 - Special Benefit, if the student is a sole parent; or

-- Newstart Allowance and Youth Allowance as a job seeker (in certain circumstances - see section 81.2a.); or
+- JobSeeker Payment and Youth Allowance as a job seeker (in certain circumstances - see section 81.2a.); or

-- in receipt of one of the following payments made under the Veterans' Entitlements Act

-1986:

-- invalidity service pension; or

-- carer service pension; or

-- income support supplement; or - partner service pension, if the partner receives invalidity service pension; or - war widow/er's pension under Part II of the Veterans' Entitlements Act 1986, if the widow/er has a dependent child; or - defence widow/er's pension under Part IV of the Veterans' Entitlements Act 1986 if the widow/er has a dependent child; or - o in receipt of compensation under the Military Rehabilitation and Compensation Act, where the student has a dependent child.
+- in receipt of one of the following payments made under the Veterans' Entitlements Act 1986: - invalidity service pension; or - carer service pension; or - income support supplement; or - partner service pension, if the partner receives invalidity service pension; or - war widow/er's pension under Part II of the Veterans' Entitlements Act 1986, if the widow/er has a dependent child; or - defence widow/er's pension under Part IV of the Veterans' Entitlements Act 1986 if the widow/er has a dependent child; or - in receipt of compensation under the Military Rehabilitation and Compensation Act, where the student has a dependent child.

-81.2a Recipient of Newstart and Youth Allowance (job seeker) for the purposes of PES qualification
+81.2a Recipient of JobSeeker Payment and Youth Allowance (job seeker) for the purposes of PES qualification

-A person is eligible for the ABSTUDY Pensioner Education Supplement while in receipt of Newstart or Youth Allowance, as a job seeker, in the following circumstances:
+A person is eligible for the ABSTUDY Pensioner Education Supplement while in receipt of JobSeeker Payment or Youth Allowance, as a job seeker, in the following circumstances:

-- 1. The person receiving Newstart or Youth Allowance (job seeker): - a. has a partial capacity to work; and - on the day (being a day occurring on or after 1 July 2006) immediately before the person last qualified for Youth Allowance or Newstart, was a transitional DSP applicant and was receiving a disability support pension; and - c. on that day ceased to be qualified for that disability support pension because he or she no longer had a continuing inability to work within the meaning of Section 94 of the Social Security Act 1991 (Qualification for disability support pension-continuing inability to work); and - d. on that day was qualified for a Pensioner Education Supplement in relation to a particular course of education or study; or - 2.
-The person receiving Newstart or Youth Allowance (job seeker): - a. is the principal carer of at least one child and is not a member of a couple; and - b. on the day (being a day occurring on or after 1 July 2006) immediately before the person last qualified for Youth Allowance or Newstart, was receiving Parenting Payment Single; and - on that day ceased to be qualified for a Parenting Payment because he or she no longer had a Parenting Payment child for the reason that his or her youngest dependent child had turned 8; and - d. on that day was qualified for a pensioner education supplement in relation to a particular course of education or study;
+- 1. The person receiving JobSeeker Payment or Youth Allowance (job seeker): - a. has a partial capacity to work; and - on the day (being a day occurring on or after 1 July 2006) immediately before the person last qualified for Youth Allowance or Newstart (now known as JobSeeker Payment), was a transitional DSP applicant and was receiving a disability support pension; and - c. on that day ceased to be qualified for that disability support pension because he or she no longer had a continuing inability to work within the meaning of Section 94 of the Social Security Act 1991 (Qualification for disability support pension-continuing inability to work); and - d. on that day was qualified for Pensioner Education Supplement in relation to a particular course of education or study; or - 2.
+The person receiving JobSeeker Payment or Youth Allowance (job seeker): - a. is the principal carer of at least one child and is not a member of a couple; and - on the day (being a day occurring on or after 1 July 2006) immediately before the person last qualified for Youth Allowance or Newstart (now known as JobSeeker Payment), was receiving Parenting Payment Single; and - c. on that day ceased to be qualified for a Parenting Payment because he or she no longer had a Parenting Payment child for the reason that his or her youngest dependent child had turned 8; and - d. on that day was qualified for pensioner education supplement in relation to a particular course of education or study;